trep/opentrep/README.md

 $ python3 -m pip install pytest tox twine keyrings.alt
 ```

-* Install OpenTREP as a system-based module with system-based Python
+* OpenTREP as a system-based module with system-based Python and `pip`
-  and `pip`:
+  + Build from source and install with `pip`:
 ```bash
 $ python3 -m pip install -U opentrep
 Defaulting to user installation because normal site-packages is not writeable